rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Taxation Defined.md

 ## Definitions of Taxation
 Taxation may be defined in any of the three definitions: (a) as an inherent power of the State; (b) as a process of levying tax; or (c) as a mode of allocating government burden to the people (i.e., cost allocation).

-Tax is a voluntary requirement.
-The executive merely collects what is due from the citizens.
+The theory of taxation is borne out of necessity, and the basis of taxation stems from the reciprocal duties of support and protection by the government.
+It is also a voluntary[^1] requirement- the executive merely collects what is due from the citizens.

+> **Taxation is the rule; exemption is the exception**.

 ### As an Inherent Power of the State
 Inherent powers refer to the powers vested in a State.
 Upon the creation of a state, it is generally accepted that these inherent powers will exist even if it is not provided for under its constitution or basic law.